The Belvitz Brigade

 Knight Lieutenant: Of equivalent rank to an ignoble Lieutenant but of greater prestige, the Knight Lieutenants are warriors given special honor by His Imperial Majesty.
 Thus, they are set apart in their own battalion, the Hussar Vanguard, and report directly to the Grand Knight of Adria.

 Lieutenant: The first commissioned officer position, which reflects the soldier’s entrance into Command.
-Entitled to participation in officer meetings, the wearing of the officer’s uniform, and tasked with the execution of priority tasks for the guardforce and the leadership of missions.
+Entitled to participation in officer meetings, the wearing of the officer’s uniform, and tasked with the execution of priority tasks for the brigade and the leadership of missions.

-Serjeant: The rank of Serjeant is awarded to those men-at-arms who have proven their mettle in battle as leaders of the guard.
+Serjeant: The rank of Serjeant is awarded to those men-at-arms who have proven their mettle in battle as leaders of the brigade.
 Serjeants are expected to run drills and lead recruitment drives for new soldiers.

 Man-At-Arms: Footmen are promoted to Men-at-Arms once they have been blooded by slaying an enemy in battle, or after a Saint’s month of service.